MIMO Channel Estimation using Score-Based Generative Models: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

-The goal of this section is to evaluate Algorithm~\ref{alg:sampling} in simulated settings, across a wide range of SNR values, both from a raw estimation performance, as well as end-to-end performance in a coded system, and complexity considerations.
-To emulate deployment in a novel wireless propagation environment, Sections~\ref{sec:robust_est} and \ref{sec:end_to_end_exp} consider scenarios where models are tested on different distributions than the training one, without any prior knowledge about the test distribution or adaptation.
+We evaluate Algorithm~\ref{alg:sampling} in simulated settings, across a wide range of SNR values, using channel estimation fidelity, end-to-end error rates in a simulated coded system and training and inference complexity to draw conclusions.
+To emulate deployment in a novel wireless propagation environment, Sections~\ref{sec:robust_est} and \ref{sec:end_to_end_exp} consider scenarios where models are tested on different distributions than the training one, without any prior knowledge about the test distribution or adaptation, and without any additional retraining.

-We evaluate the proposed method against the following diverse set of baselines, that we have reproduced and implemented using the PyTorch \cite{NEURIPS2019_9015} and SigPy \cite{sigpy} Python packages, and are available in the source code repository: \begin{itemize} \item \textbf{L-DAMP} \cite{he2018deep,metzler2017learned}: This represents a powerful deep learning algorithm that performs model unrolling.
-We use a denoising convolutional neural network (DnCNN) \cite{zhang2017beyond} backbone, which is interleaved with gradient descent steps, for a number of $3$ million total parameters and ten unrolled steps.
-We train a separate L-DAMP model for each value of $\alpha$ to further boost performance.
-We compare with this method as it is a representative and highly competitive supervised approach for MIMO channel estimation using deep learning.

-\item \textbf{WGAN} \cite{balevi2020high}: This represents a framework for using generative adversarial networks in channel estimation.
-This is achieved with a two-stage setting similar to our proposed approach: \begin{enumerate} \item In the first stage, a generative model $g_\theta$ is trained to map low-dimensional vectors $\mathbf{z}$ to channel matrices $\mathbf{H}$, using an adversarial loss and regularization \cite{gulrajani2017improved}.
-We use the same deep convolutional GAN as in \cite{balevi2020high}, and validate correct training by sampling from the distribution of channels. \item In the second stage, given a pretrained generative model $g_\theta$, channel estimation is solved by first recovering the solution to the optimization problem:

-Given a solution $\mathbf{z}^\star$ to the above, the final channel estimate is output as $g_\theta \left( \mathbf{z}^\star \right)$.
-In practice, we use the Adam algorithm to solve \eqref{eq:csgm}, with a learning rate and number of steps determined using a validation set of $100$ samples from the same channel distribution as the training data.
-Additionally, we search for the optimal value of $\lambda$ using the same validation set. \end{enumerate} \item \textbf{Lasso} \cite{schniter2014channel,venugopal2017channel}: This is a compressed sensing-based approach that uses $\ell_1$-norm element-wise regularization in the two-dimensional Fourier (beamspace) domain.
-That is, channel estimation is formulated as the solution to the following optimization problem:

-where $\mathbf{F}_\mathrm{left}$ and $\mathbf{F}_\mathrm{right}$ are square, discrete Fourier matrices of size $N_\mathrm{r} \times N_\mathrm{r}$ and $N_\mathrm{t} \times N_\mathrm{t}$, respectively.
-In practice, we use gradient descent with momentum to solve the above optimization problem, and we tune the step size, number of optimization steps, and the value of $\lambda$ chosen via grid-search on set of $100$ samples from a specific channel distribution.
-As different environments have different statistics of their scattering structure, different values of $\lambda$ may be optimal. \item \textbf{Fast, approximate atomic norm decomposition (fsAD)} \cite{bhaskar2013atomic,zhang2017atomic}: This represents a provably optimal, compressed sensing-based approach for recovering channel matrices that are exactly sparse in the continuum of spatial frequencies.
-Channel estimation is formulated as the solution to the optimization problem: